-Once you have reported a crime to the police you will be asked if you wish your contact details to be passed to Victim Support NI.
+Once you have reported a crime to the police, they'll ask if you wish your contact details to be passed to Victim Support NI.
 If so, they will make contact with you to see if they can help you.

-If you do not want your name passed on, you should tell the police officer who is dealing with your case.
+If you do not want your name passed on, you should tell the police officer dealing with your case.

-If you wish to speak to someone from Victim Support NI before you speak to the police, you can contact them directly by:
+If you want to contact Victim Support NI before you speak to the police, you can contact them directly:

 - telephoning the National Supportline 0845 30 30 900 (at any time)

 - contacting your local Victim Support NI office